Osteoarthritis

 Osteoarthritis OA is by far the most common form of arthritis in the United States, affecting up to 15% of the general population.
 Whether or whether the changes revealed are causing pain, tightness, or other symptoms, the majority of people over the age of 80 who have x-ray scans show indications of Osteoarthritis.
 This makes OA the primary cause of surgery for joint replacement in this nation.
 With the exception of the hip, where males typically outnumber women, every joint has a higher frequency of OA in women than in men.

-Features of OA:
+Features of Osteoarthritis:

 Many people mistakenly think that OA is only "old age" because of the strong relationship between OA and advanced age, however OA is much more than this.
 It is a condition that affects the cartilage, the layer of protection that sits between joints and usually makes it possible for the bony surfaces to move smoothly.
 Joint mobility is restricted and frequently painful or accompanied by a "crunching" sensation we refer to as crepitus as the cartilage begins to wear down.
 This is due to the cartilage's smooth surface becoming worn down.
 A person is more likely to develop OA of a certain joint if they are overweight, older, injured, overusing a joint repeatedly, have concurrent inflammatory illnesses like rheumatoid arthritis (RA), or all of these factors.